 The STAR team is continuing efforts to better measure and explain progress toward water quality improvements.
 These efforts will generate and improve understanding of the factors affecting system response (the Bay and its watershed) to implementation of management practices.
-STAR will also closely examine recommendations from Scientific and Technical Advisory Committee (STAC) effort to address science gaps for the 2025 TMDL.
-The Modeling Workgroup and Monitoring Workgroup will document continuing efforts to better measure progress.
+STAR will also closely examine recommendations from STAC efforts to address science gaps for the 2025 TMDL.
+The CBP Modeling Workgroup and Monitoring Workgroup will document continuing efforts to better measure progress.

-Specific analyses tidal analyses we plan to undertake include:
+Specific tidal analyses we plan to undertake include:

-• Analysis of shallow water and continuous monitoring data to understand impacts of climate change, local landscapes, shoreline conditions, and associated BMP implementation on water quality in tributary open waters and shallow water habitats, where the estuary model currently struggles to predict water quality standards attainment.

-• Explore external and internal factors influencing the spatial and temporal trends in water quality standards attainment and the underlying tidal water-quality data.

-• Explore other metrics (e.g., attainment buffer) to characterize the resiliency of the tidal segments.

-• Examine the effects of climate change (particularly temperature) on water-quality standards attainment.
+- Analysis of shallow water and continuous monitoring data to understand impacts of climate change, local landscapes, shoreline conditions, and associated BMP implementation on water quality in tributary open waters and shallow water habitats, where the estuary model currently struggles to predict water quality standards attainment. - Explore external and internal factors influencing the spatial and temporal trends in water quality standards attainment and the underlying tidal water-quality data. - Explore other metrics (e.g., attainment buffer) to characterize the resiliency of the tidal segments with respect to meeting the water quality standards. - Examine the effects of climate change (particularly temperature) on water-quality standards attainment.

-Some of the nontidal analyses to be pursued include:
+Some of the nontidal analyses underway include:

-- Increase technical interaction with states to identify priority needs, and applying monitoring results to inform 2-year milestones - Summarize existing information to support technical meetings and inform associated science priorities - Enhance analyses of factors affecting trends in major watersheds, with emphases on response to management efforts.
-The scope of activities will depend on priority science needs identified in jurisdictional meetings. - Analyses of nutrient trends in NRCS showcase watersheds; assessing 10-years of water-quality trends and relation to conservation practices in three NRCS showcase watersheds. - Management of Annual Data Aggregation organize and execute annual data transfer of 1619 data from USDA, distribute BMP data to USGS PIs and aggregated data to Bay partners.
+Increase technical interaction with states to identify priority needs and apply monitoring results to inform 2-year milestones.

+- Summarize existing information to support technical meetings and inform associated science priorities. - Enhance analyses of factors affecting trends in major watersheds, with emphasis on response to management efforts.
+The scope of activities will depend on priority science needs identified in jurisdictional meetings. - Analysis to inform spatially targeted implementation of conservation practices (BMPs).